 As a result of the sale of the debentures, we have a substantially greater amount of long term debt than we have maintained in the past.
 In addition to the debentures, we have a revolving credit facility with a borrowing capacity of \$500 million.
-While we currently have no outstanding borrowings under our credit facility, its availability allows us immediate access to working capital if we identify opportunities for the use of this cash.
+The facility is also available for the issuance of letters of credit up to a maximum limit of \$50 million.
+Its availability allows us immediate access to working capital if we identify opportunities for the use of this cash.
+As of March 31, 2008, we had \$140 million in outstanding borrowings under the credit facility and we had utilized \$1.9 million of the \$50 million limit for outstanding letters of credit.
+As of March 31, 2008, we were in compliance with all covenants under the credit facility.
 Our maintenance of substantial levels of debt could adversely affect our flexibility to take advantage of corporate opportunities and could adversely affect our financial condition and results of operations.